melghafri/Port2Excel/README.md

 === Getting Started ===

-Pleae ensure you fill the Inventory.xlsx file with your current ineventory.
-Use the file in the repo as a template.
+First you will need to fill the Inventory.xlsx file with switch Hostnames, IP address and domain.
+The domain is the L2 domain or the VTP domain the switch belongs to which usually will have a L3 gateway in the form of a distribution layer switch (DSW).

+Use the .xlsx file in the repo as a template.
 Please ensure you have ASW/DSW in the hostname of the switches as below:
-  1. ASW --> Access Layer Switch you are getting port information from
+  1. ASW --> to identify the switch as Access Layer Switch --> these are the switches you are getting port information from
-  2. DSW --> Distribution Layer Switch to get ARP table for MAC-to-IP resolution
+  2. DSW --> to identify the switch as Distribution Layer Switch --> to get ARP table for MAC-to-IP resolution

 *in case you don't need IP reolution, you can ignore DSW switches.